 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Lemon Peel Supplements Safe for Healthy Individuals with SDHA Mutation Associated Genetic Risk?
+3. What about Lemon Peel Supplements for Healthy Individuals with MEN1 Mutation associated Genetic Risk?

-SDHA is one of the genes generally available in panels for cancer risk testing.
-SDHA mutation causes biochemical pathways/processes like Carbohydrate Metabolism, Energy Metabolism, Stem Cell Signaling, Hypoxia and Angiogenesis to get impacted.
+MEN1 mutation causes biochemical pathways/processes like PI3K-AKT-MTOR Signaling and Oncogenic Histone Methylation to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Lemon Peel should be avoided when the genetic panel identifies mutation of SDHA for Thyroid Cancer and Neuroendocrine Cancer.
-Lemon Peel impacts pathways/processes like Carbohydrate Metabolism and Energy Metabolism and creates adverse effects with SDHA and related conditions.
+Lemon Peel should not be taken when the genetic panel identifies mutation of MEN1 for Neuroendocrine Cancer.
+Lemon Peel impacts pathways/processes like PI3K-AKT-MTOR Signaling and creates adverse conditions with MEN1.

-4. Are Lemon Peel Supplements Safe for Healthy Individuals with KIT Mutation Associated Genetic Risk?
+4. What about Lemon Peel Supplements for Healthy Individuals with JAK2 Mutation associated Genetic Risk?

-KIT is one of the genes available in panels for cancer risk testing.
-KIT mutation causes biochemical pathways/processes like Stem Cell Signaling, PI3K-AKT-MTOR Signaling, RUNX Signaling, JAK-STAT Signaling and RAS-RAF Signaling to get impacted.
+JAK2 is one of the genes available in panels for cancer risk testing.
+JAK2 mutation causes biochemical pathways/processes like Oncogenic Cancer Epigenetics, Cytokine Signaling, JAK-STAT Signaling and Immune Checkpoints to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Lemon Peel supplements when the genetic panel identifies mutation in KIT for Gastric Cancer and Hematological Cancer.
-Lemon Peel impacts pathways/processes like Stem Cell Signaling and PI3K-AKT-MTOR Signaling and creates a supportive effect in those with KIT mutations and related conditions.
+Lemon Peel supplements may be considered when the genetic panel identifies mutations in JAK2 for Myeloproliferative Neoplasms.
+Lemon Peel impacts pathways/processes like Oncogenic Cancer Epigenetics and creates a canceling effect in those individuals with JAK2 mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition, which includes food and nutritional supplements like Lemon Peel, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Lemon Peel are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.